 The location of your meeting is very important, too.
 London is huge, with each of its areas and neighbourhoods offering a different vibe and choice of venues.
 If you want somewhere smart and business-centric, head to areas like Canary Wharf or Mayfair, or consider the cool neighbourhoods of Shoreditch and Soho for something a little more unique.

-Think of your materials
+4. Think about materials

-What’s included in your meeting room booking will no doubt influence your decision – some venues come with everything you need, and others have barely anything involved at all.
-Most meeting rooms will come with basic materials like flipcharts, pens, and jugs of water, but some will even offer your guests a catered breakfast, breaks with freshly made sweet treats and unlimited hot drinks.
+What’s included in your meeting room booking will no doubt influence your decision - some venues come with everything you need, and others have barely anything involved at all.

-If your meeting room doesn’t come with stationery, event materials and presentation tools, this is something you’ll have to prepare for.
 On top of that, you’ll want to decide on whether you want to cater for your guests.
+Many meeting rooms will offer your guests a catered breakfast, as well as breaks with freshly made sweet treats and unlimited hot drinks.
 If you’re hosting a short meeting, that may not be necessary, but for all-day events, your guests are sure to appreciate at least one meal included in the itinerary.
 Some venues offer in-house catering or a list of approved suppliers, while others will be happy for you to bring in some pizzas or a buffet.

-Enjoy the day!
+6. Enjoy the day!

 If you take our advice and plan ahead of time, you’ll have most things taken care of by the time the big day comes around.
 Although there’s a lot to think about, most venues in London boast expert event teams who will be familiar with planning a meeting, and can provide a helping hand.
 Don't be afraid to lean on event staff and ask them any burning questions - that's what they're there for!